 Starbucks Christmas cups have never featured Jesus or other religious symbols, so the idea that they have been “removed” this year is false.
 But the company was still targeted in November 2015 as part of a right-wing disinformation campaign centered around an imaginary “war on Christmas.”

-The 2015 Starbucks Christmas cup was unveiled in October.
-The cup features a “two-toned ombre design, with a bright poppy color on top that shades intoa darker cranberry below, the company said on its website:
+The company released its Christmas-themed cups that October, featuring a “two-toned ombre design, with a bright poppy color on top that shades into a darker cranberry below,” according to Starbucks’ the website::

 Since 1997 Starbucks has served its holiday beverages in a unique cup, starting with a jazz-themed design in jewel tones of deeper reds, greens and blues.
 Every year since, the cup has told a story of the holidays by featuring symbols of the season from vintage ornaments and hand-drawn reindeer to modern vector-illustrated characters.

 “In the past, we have told stories with our holiday cups designs,” said Fields.
 “This year we wanted to usher in the holidays with a purity of design that welcomes all of our stories.”